Perfecting Periodic Trajectory Tracking: Model Predictive Control with a Periodic Observer ($\Pi$-MPC): Experiments

 \subsection{Soft robot finite element simulation}

 We now apply our approach in simulation to the `Diamond' soft robot (shown in Fig.~\ref{fig:softrobot}).
-We compare: \begin{enumerate} \item an MPC scheme using only the nominal model \item the same MPC equipped with a constant disturbance observer (Offset-free MPC \cite{badgwellDisturbanceModelDesign2002, pannocchia2003, maederLinearOffsetfreeModel2009, pannocchiaOffsetfreeMPCExplained2015}) \item the same MPC with the proposed periodic disturbance observer ($\Pi$-MPC). \end{enumerate} We demonstrate that $\Pi$-MPC asymptotically eliminates tracking error, achieving perfect tracking on a challenging, high-frequency periodic control task.
+We compare: \begin{enumerate} \item an MPC scheme using only the nominal model, \item the same MPC equipped with a constant disturbance observer (Offset-free MPC, OF-MPC \cite{badgwellDisturbanceModelDesign2002, pannocchia2003, maederLinearOffsetfreeModel2009, pannocchiaOffsetfreeMPCExplained2015}), \item the same MPC with the proposed periodic disturbance observer ($\Pi$-MPC). \end{enumerate}

+We demonstrate that $\Pi$-MPC asymptotically eliminates tracking error, achieving perfect tracking on a challenging, high-frequency periodic control task.

 We conduct simulations through the SOFA finite-element-based physics simulator \cite{allard2007sofa}.
-The mesh used to represent the Diamond robot is available in the \textit{SoftRobots} plugin \cite{coevoet2017software}.
-The Diamond robot features four actuators, shown in red in Fig.~\ref{fig:softrobot}, each pulling at an elbow.
-The robot's physical parameters match those reported in \cite{alora2023data}, with Young's modulus of $E = 175$ \si{MPa}, Poisson ratio of $\nu = 0.45$, and Rayleigh damping parameters $\alpha = 2.5$ and $\beta = 0.01$, where the damping matrix is defined as $C_{\mathrm{damp.}} = \alpha \mathbf{M} + \beta \mathbf{K}$.
-The output measurement, $y^\text{f}$, is the $xyz$ position of the robot's tip (see \ref{fig:softrobot}) at time $k$ and at time $k-1$.
-A continuous-time, 6-dimensional linear model is learned using the framework outlined in \cite{alora2023data} by specifying a first-order polynomial basis.
+The Diamond robot mesh is available in the \textit{SoftRobots} plugin \cite{coevoet2017software}.
+The robot features four actuators, shown in red in Fig.~\ref{fig:softrobot}, each pulling at an elbow.
+The robot's physical parameters match those reported in \cite{alora2023data}.
+The output measurement, $y^\text{f}$, is the $xyz$ position of the robot's tip at time $k$ and at time $k-1$.
+Following the framework outlined in \cite{alora2023data}, we regress a continuous-time linear model by collecting decaying trajectories and identifying a low-dimensional subspace with latent coordinates $x(t)\in\mathbb{R}^6$.

-To build the MPC, we use a time-discretization of the model of $dt = 0.01$ \si{s} and an MPC prediction horizon of $L = 3$.
-Since the learned model's $A$ matrix has no eigenvalues in common with $\Sd$, we choose a disturbance model with $\Bd=0$, $\Cd=I$, see Remark \ref{rmk:commonDO}.
+For MPC, we discretize the model with a time step of $dt = 0.01$ \si{s}.
+To achieve real-time control, we select a prediction horizon of $L = 15$ steps.
+This configuration results in solve times of approximately 3 \si{ms} across all MPC schemes.
+Since the learned model's $A$ matrix has no eigenvalues in common with $\Sd$, we choose a disturbance model with $\Bd=0$, $\Cd=I$, cf. Remark \ref{rmk:commonDO}.
 Finally, the observer gains in \eqref{eq:estimator} are calculated using a Kalman filter, with resulting magnitudes of closed-loop eigenvalues between $0.68$ and $0.98$.